newatoms/guides/slack-guide/readme.md

 ### Direct Messages

 To reach a team member directly, send them a Direct Message.
-To send one, select the receipient from the direct message column on the left of the window.
+To send one, select the recipient from the direct message column on the left of the window.
 If the person you are trying to send a message is not in the list you can add them by clicking the private message heading.
 Direct messages are only visible for those in that conversation.

 <img src="https://media.giphy.com/media/W8WwcDyjdnp3G/giphy.gif" width="100%">